KaravolisL/AHEPA-Raffle/docs/README.md

 Alternatively, you can use the control panel view on a separate display to operate the application.
 From this view, you can view the information in the header, remove and replace tickets, and see the next prize to be won.

 ![Control Panel](https://github.com/KaravolisL/AHEPA-Raffle/raw/master/docs/screenshots/ControlPanel.PNG)

+### Exporting Results

+At any point, you can export the current results of the raffle to either a .csv or .xlsx file.
+You can find this option under the File tab in the menu bar.

 ### Restarting the Raffle